 Each Lawyer must complete 12 hours of qualifying CPD annually.
 Lawyers decide for themselves which CPD content is relevant to their practice.
 Each must report his/her CPD activities in their Annual Lawyer Report.

-CPDonline.ca videos and mp3 audio are eligible towards Nova Scotia’s CPD requirement.
+CPDonline.ca videos are eligible towards Nova Scotia’s CPD requirement.

 For more information on which CPD activities qualify, please visit the Nova Scotia Barristers' Society webiste.

-Each lawyer must complete 12 hours of CPD, of which one hour must be professional responsibility or ethics content.
+Each lawyer must complete 12 hours of CPD annually, including one hour of professional responsibility or ethics content and one hour of cultural competency training.

 CPDonline.ca videos are eligible towards Nunavut’s CPD requirement.